Specifying dependent services

-The feature is enabled globally for all services with dependencies and all versions of this services that you have in the catalog.
+The feature is enabled globally for all services with dependencies and all versions of these services in the catalog.
 When a user in BMC Digital Workplace requests a service with dependencies, the auto-add workflow is applied.

 If the Auto-add dependent items to new requests feature is enabled in BMC Digital Workplace Catalog, the following request workflow is provided to end users in BMC Digital Workplace:

-- When an end user creates a request for a service that has dependent services, the end user receives a notification about auto-add of a dependent service or several related dependent services.
-For example: Two dependent services have been automatically added.
+- When an end user creates a request for a service that has dependent services, the end user receives a notification about the automatic addition of a dependent service or several related dependent services (for example: Dependent services have been automatically added ).

 The auto-added dependent services are automatically configured as follows:

-The auto-add feature is applied if an end user creates a request on behalf of another user from the service profile; however, it cannot be applied if an end user submits a request on behalf of another user from the cart.
+The auto-add feature is applied if an end user creates a request on behalf of another user from the service profile; however, it cannot be applied if end users submit requests for themselves or submit requests on behalf of another user from the cart.

 - The end user is prompted to configure the dependent services, as shown in the following illustration: